I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 That's why they're in trouble.

-Tony Snow wrote in a column back in 2005 that a number of administration insiders had begun boasting about big government conservatism.
+Tony Snow wrote in a column back in 2005 that a number of administration insiders had begun boasting about big government conservatism, oblivious to the fact that, quote, big government does not conserve nor preserve.

-You want to you want an example or a manifestation of that?
+You want an example or a manifestation of that?

-You want to know why the Republicans are in a bit of trouble after row six?
+You want to know why the Republicans are in a bit of trouble after Row 6?

-And why, you know, why the culling of some of these Republicans who resign or quit or get defeated isn't necessarily a bad thing if we can get more Reaganite conservatives to take their place.
+And why the culling of some of these Republicans who resign or quit or get defeated isn't necessarily a bad thing if we can get more Reaganite conservatives to take their place?

-Former Bush speechwriter Michael Gerson in Newsweek earlier this year, bemoaned the fact that the anti-government types have, quote, an unhealthy disdain for government, a reflexive pre preference for markets, and an unbalanced emphasis on individual choice, close quote.
+Former Bush speechwriter Michael Gerson in Newsweek earlier this year bemoaned the fact that the anti-government types have, quote, an unhealthy disdain for government, a reflexive preference for markets, and an unbalanced emphasis on individual choice, close quote.

 That is precisely what the GOP ought to be standing for.